Categories: Dead Key FOBS

 The newest version of the fob is thankfully a simple side button press (arrow, right) and a pull.
 The mechanical key is the key ring end of the fob.
 We have seen two instances of mechanical keys missing from key fobs in the previous styles.
 This will not be an issue with the newest fob.

-Vehicles using the versions 3 and 4 key fob all have hidden key holes, so move to the next steps, below.
+Most of the vehicles using the versions 3 and 4 key fob all have hidden key holes, so move to the next steps, below.

 Getting Inside

-For the Land Rover and some Jaguars built after 2015 and using the Style 3 key fob, the process is just slightly different.
-There is still an access hole or slot beneath the key hole cover.
-Insert the key blade into the slot and press down on the cover slightly.
+For some Jaguar models built after 2015 and using the last two key fob styles, there is a cap at the back of the driver’s door handle that must be removed to get to the key hole.
+There is an access hole or slot beneath the cap.
+Insert the key blade into the slot and, except with the XJ, press down on the cover slightly.
 Gently lever the key blade upwards and rotate the lock cover upwards to release it.
-And again, yes, you are prying off a piece of the car.
+And yes, you are prying off a piece of the car but its ok and necessary.

 Once you have exposed the lock cylinder, use the mechanical key to unlock the driver’s door.
 The alarm sounds until the Smart Key is positioned correctly.
 To disarm the alarm continue to Starting Instructions in Part II.